Reading

 Biography and memoir

-- Andrew Carnegie by Joseph Frazier Wall - love this biography, still reading it.
+- Andrew Carnegie by Joseph Frazier Wall

 - Genghis Khan and the Making of the Modern World by Jack Weatherford

-- Not Fade Away by Peter Barton – absolutely amazing.
+- Not Fade Away by Peter Barton – amazing.
 Spent a flight reading this instead of prepping for the interview I had the next morning.
 This and When Breath Becomes Air pose similar questions, but this one’s answers overlapped better with my own where When Breath missed.

 - Gratitude by Oliver Sacks - reflection on life as he died